SirMathays/convenient-laravel-macros/README.md

 ### `Illuminate\Database\Query\Builder::selectRawArr`

-Select attributes as raw queries instead of one ugly string (`selectRaw`).
+Add raw select statements as an array, instead of as a one ugly string (`selectRaw`).

 ```php
 $query = User::query()->selectRawArr([